Book Lists

 Beyond Good & Evil

-One of the most remarkable and influential books of the nineteenth century—Nietzsche''s attempt to sum up his philosophy.
-In nine parts the book is designed to give the reader a comprehensive idea of Nietzsche''s thought and style: they span "The Prejudices of Philsophers," "The Free Spirit," religion, morals, scholarship, "Our Virtues," "Peoples and Fatherlands," and "What Is Noble," as well as epigrams and a concluding poem.
-This translation by Walter Kaufmann has become the standard one, for accuracy and fidelity to the eccentricities and grace of the style of the original.
-The translation is based on the only edition Nietzsche himself published, and all variant reading in later editions.
-This volume offers an inclusive index of subjects and persons, as well as a running footnote commentary on the text.
+Philosophy Beyond Good and Evil is one of the most remarkable and influential books of the nineteenth century.
+Like Thus Spoke Zarathustra, which had immediately preceded it, Beyond Good and Evil represents Nietzsche''s attempt to sum up his philosophy—but in less flamboyant and more systematic form.
+The nine parts of the book are designed to give the reader a comprehensive idea of Nietzsche’s thought and style: they span "The Prejudices of Philosophers," "The Free Spirit," religion, morals, scholarship, "Our Virtues," "Peoples and Fatherlands," and "What is Noble," as well as chapter of epigrams and a concluding poem.
+This translation by Walter Kaufmann—the first ever to be made in English by a philosopher—has become the standard one, for accuracy and fidelity to the eccentricities and grace of style of the original.
+Unlike other editions, in English or German, this volume offers an inclusive index of subjects and persons referred to in the book.
+Professor Kaufmann, the distinguished Nietzsche scholar, has also provided a running footnote commentary on the text.

 Beyond Good and Evil